evg-cv/RPiCigDetector/README.md

 - Please connect USB Coral Accelerator with your PC/Raspberry Pi 4 via USB 3.0 port and web camera with PC/Raspberry Pi.

-- Please run the following command in the terminal.
+- Please navigate to this project directory and run the following command in the terminal.

     ```
-        python3 app.py
-    ```

-- If you restart the Pi, please run the following commands.

-    ```
-        cd /home/pi/RPiCigDetector
-        source env/bin/activate
         python3 app.py
     ```